-The CRCST certification exam fee is not included in our course fee.
-The exam is scheduled and administered directly through IAHCSMM.
-Additionally, once you are certified, it is YOUR RESPONSIBILTY to maintain your certification through your employer's in-services and/or via IAHCSMM's online courses.
+The CRCST certification exam fee is NOT included in our course fee.
+The exam is scheduled and administered directly through HSPA (formerly IAHCSMM).
+Additionally, once you are certified, it is YOUR RESPONSIBILTY to maintain your certification through your employer's in-services and/or via HSPA's online courses.

 Please click here to visit the IAHCSMM website for more information regarding the CRCST certification exam and requirements.

 What is the starting rate for an Instrument Processing Technician?

 The job title may be known as Instrument Processing Technician, Sterile Processing Technician, Central Service Technician, or something along those lines depending on the facility.
 While the starting rate for this position varies depending on the facility and/or state, starting rates can range from $18 to $23.
 Certified technicians are usually offered higher pay rates than non-certified technicians.